 Delegated responsibilities of the committee:

 Policy and Procedure:

-- Where delegation has been agreed by the FGB, establish and review the effectiveness of statutory policies, plans and procedures relating to achievement and teaching related matters including the Accessibility Plan, SEN Information Report and SEND Policy.
+(ii) Where delegation has been agreed by the FGB, establish and review the effectiveness of statutory policies, plans and procedures relating to achievement and teaching related matters including the Accessibility Plan, SEN Information Report and SEND Policy.

-- Arrange for on-line information to be published on the Pupil Premium allocation, its use and impact on attainment.
+(vi) Arrange for on-line information to be published on the Disadvantaged Student allocation, its use and impact on attainment.

-- Monitor and evaluate outcomes supported by Pupil Premium.
+(vii) Monitor and evaluate outcomes supported by Disadvantaged Students.

-- Provide and support curriculum development as set out in the College Improvement Plan ensuring opportunities for all irrespective of location.
+(xii) Provide and support curriculum development as set out in the College Improvement Plan ensuring opportunities for all.

 (xiii) Evaluate all aspects of the curriculum design and student learning.

 (xiv) Oversee arrangements for individual governors to take a leading role in specific areas of provision, e.g. SEN, Literacy, Numeracy.

 (xv) Review opportunities for students and parents to access resources via an electronic means rather than face to face.